Southern Connecticut State University Office of Academic Affairs

-The Provost is soliciting applications from individuals who are interested in serving as the Arts and Humanities Academic Advising Center Faculty Coordinator.
+The Provost is soliciting applications from individuals who are interested in serving as the Business Academic Advising Center Faculty Coordinator.

 The university’s undergraduate model of academic advising is designed to deliver a consistent and highly effective academic advising experience for all students.
 While faculty advisors and departmental level advising forms the core of advising on campus, six Academic Advising Centers (AACs) provide targeted supportive advising services to students within the AAC’s respective “neighborhoods” of disciplines (STEM, Arts & Humanities, Behavioral & Social Sciences, Business, Education, Health and Human Services).
-The Arts and Humanities neighborhood includes the following departments: Art, English, History, Music, Philosophy, Theater, World Languages and Literatures, and Communication, Media and Screen Studies.
+The Business neighborhood includes the following departments: Accounting, Business Information Systems, Economics, Finance, Management and International Business, and Marketing.
 The AAC consists of an Assistant Director of Academic Advising and an AAC Faculty Coordinator.

-The Arts & Humanities AAC Faculty Coordinator, working collaboratively with the Faculty Director of UG Advising and the A&H AAC Assistant Director of Academic Advising, will play a leadership role in representing the interests of all departments within the neighborhood in the work of the AAC and will work collaboratively in support of high-quality academic advising within the departments.
-In addition, the AAC Faculty Coordinator acts as a member of the General Studies program steering committee and, when appropriate, serves as faculty advisor for General Studies: Humanities Concentration majors.
+The Business AAC Faculty Coordinator, working collaboratively with the Faculty Director of UG Advising and the BUS AAC Assistant Director of Academic Advising, will play a leadership role in representing the interests of all departments within the neighborhood in the work of the AAC and will work collaboratively in support of high-quality academic advising within the departments.
+In addition, the AAC Faculty Coordinator acts as a member of the General Studies program steering committee and, when appropriate, serves as faculty advisor for General Studies: Business Concentration majors.

 Duties and Responsibilities:

-- Serve as a liaison between the A&H Academic Advising Center and the A&H neighborhood departments, to support AAC and department collaboration and communication;
+- Serve as a liaison between the BUS Academic Advising Center and the BUS neighborhood departments, to support AAC and department collaboration and communication;

 - Plan and facilitate neighborhood-wide academic advising related initiatives and events;

-- Provide leadership in supporting the A&H AAC Assistant Director of Advising and Department Chairs in identifying and creating academic advising resources appropriate for departments or across the A&H neighborhood;
+- Provide leadership in supporting the BUS AAC Assistant Director of Advising and Department Chairs in identifying and creating academic advising resources appropriate for departments or across the BUS neighborhood;

 - Participates in and provides leadership on neighborhood and university-wide initiatives related to academic advising.